 What is MMS?
 A look at Multimedia Messaging Service

 What is MMS?
-Multimedia Messaging Service — MMS for short — is a universal protocol for sending rich media such as pictures, videos and animations between mobile phones and tablets.
+Multimedia Messaging Service, not to be confused with Managed Mobility Services, is a universal protocol for sending rich media such as pictures, videos and animations between mobile phones and tablets.
 It is an extension of the regular Short Message Service (SMS), which is generally referred to as texting.

 Taking SMS to the next level